chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 }
 ```

-I also noticed some issue with the homepage "logo", notably the circles which would grow past the limit of the grid cell they were in.
+I also noticed some issue with the homepage wordmark (or my "large" logo, if you will), notably the circles which would grow past the limit of the grid cell they were in.
 For this one, a little `max-block-size` with a magic number did the trick… I should file a bug, huh?

 And something comical: the "welcome" text around my name on the homepage?
 It's got responsive sizing, but Safari is doing something funky, so every time I refresh the page, the font size grows.
 Not present in Technology Preview but this one's weird.
 And funny!